As your local Pool Safety Inspector, we thought it a good time to share our Pool Safety Checklist for the Qld summer swimming season.

 Read the Safety Directions and Directions For Use label on the pool chemicals before use.

-Electricity and water do not mix.
+Electricity and water do not mix, keep any electrical appliances outside the pool area.

 A Residual Current Device (RCD) or Residual Current Circuit Breaker (RCCB) can save lives